angelomilan/ethereum-guides/GPU-cloud_mining.md

 * Click on "next" and you will be redirected to **"configure instance details"** to access advanced settings for your instance.
 We suggest leaving everything as is, unless you feel extremely comfortable in what you are doing.
 A particularly interesting feature is the _"purchasing options"_: if you click on "request spot instances" you can specify the bid parameters for purchasing the computational power needed to launch your instance.
 Don't overlook this feature if you want to be in control of the instance costs.
 As Amazon suggests: you have the option to request Spot Instances and specify the maximum price you are willing to pay per instance hour.
 If you bid higher than the current Spot Price, your Spot Instance is launched and will be charged at the current Spot Price.
 Spot Prices often are significantly lower than On-Demand prices, so using Spot Instances for flexible, interruption-tolerant applications can lower your instance costs by up to 90%.
 Learn more about Spot Instances: https://docs.aws.amazon.com/console/ec2/spot-instances.
 We want to highligth this: IF YOU ARE INTERRUPTION-TOLERANT!

 * Click on "next" and you will be redirected to the **"add storage"** screen.
-As discussed in the previous step, we would need to use at least 8 GB, with 20+ GB recommended.
-Do not edit these settings unless you are comfortable about what you are doing.
+We recommend to use at least 20+ GB.
+Otherwise you will run out of space pretty soon! :) In any case, just do not edit these settings unless you are comfortable about what you are doing. (ask the guide creators)

 * Click on "next" and you will be redirected to the **"tag instance"** screen.
 We recommend not to edit these settings.